simonmichael/hledger_site/src/1.50/hledger-ui.md

 pause.)

 `I` toggles balance assertion checking.
 Disabling balance assertions temporarily can be useful for troubleshooting.
+(If hledger-ui was started with a `--pivot` option, re-enabling balance assertions with the `I` key also reloads the journal, like `g`.)

 `a` runs command-line hledger\'s add command, and reloads the updated file.
 This allows some basic data entry.